Hate, Violence, and Trauma

 - The Terrorism section of the National Child Traumatic Stress Network's website offers multiple fact sheets for processing a shooting tragedy with children (PDF), youth, and adults.

-- How to Cope with a School Shooting (video) with Dr. Hayley Sherwood, licensed clinical psychologist
+- How to Cope with a School Shooting (YouTube) with Dr. Hayley Sherwood, licensed clinical psychologist

-- "Meditation on Breathing," words by Sarah Dan Jones, sung by Alex Kapitan and Tracy Ahlquist
+- "Meditation on Breathing (YouTube)," words by Sarah Dan Jones, sung by Alex Kapitan and Tracy Ahlquist

-- "We Pray (Healing Prayer)" by Nick Page
+- "We Pray (Healing Prayer) (YouTube)" by Nick Page

 - Making Meaning after Disaster (PDF) by Sarah Gibb Millspaugh, a Tapestry of Faith workshop for congregations, on the UUA website